 Artist Statement

 The way in which humans interact with our natural world has always been fascinating to me.
 At a young age, I gained an immense appreciation for nature when my grandparents would take me to the Oregon coast every year.
 I noticed how the ocean waves would draw me in with intensity and the longer I watched those waves the more grounded I would feel to this world.
 I felt I could completely clear my thoughts and would be able to be in that moment, me and the earth.
 As I began my art journey, natural things became the center of my practice, whether that was a whole landscape scene or just pieces of nature like flowers and animals.
 As time went on, I began to explore portraiture as well, which started as a way to expand my skill level but turned into again analyzing this relationship between ourselves and nature.
 Oil paint became my preferred medium because I enjoy the properties of the paint, I feel it allows me to take my time and get every detail.
-I work in realism as well because when studying art and art history I was always so impressed that people were able to make paintings look like photographs even when photographs were not invented.
+I work in realism because I have always had a great appreciation for the tradition of photorealistic painting.
 As I create my work, I think about the emotions the concept gives me and how I can portray that.

 One thing that is prevalent in my work is my use of saturated opaque colors.
 This has become a part of my style because growing up I went through some unfortunate situations that led to mental health struggles.
 I find that by using the intense colors I am bringing light back into my life.
-Color, I believe, has a way of affecting us, correlating with this theme of nature in my work because some of the most intense color we see within our world.
-Something else that appears frequently in my work is this idea of immersing the viewer in the work by adding elements to the foreground.
+Something else that appears frequently in my work is this strategy of immersing the viewer in the work by adding elements to the foreground.
 By doing this it creates a sense of being in the scene, like you are right there standing on the cliff staring at the ocean.
 That is an important concept for me because that is how I am imagining the compositions.
 I am always putting myself in the spot, trying to surround myself with a calming grounding feeling.